What is Shared Lives

 It is important to be aware that the Shared Lives scheme is a personalised service within a family setting and we may not always be able to suggest a Shared Lives carer who has the necessary skills or availability to meet your needs.

 Shared Lives carers receive a fee for each placement that they offer.

 The user will pay the carer:

-- rent for their room (usually from Housing Benefit)
+- rent for their room (usually from Housing Benefit or Universal Credit)

 - a standard amount for all food and their share of the household bills (from DWP benefits)

-- and possibly sometimes a contribution toward their care and support as decided by the Financial Assessments and Benefits team from Adult Services:
+- and usually a contribution toward their care and support as decided by the Customer Financial Management Team from Adult Services:

 Subject to financial assessment, Adult Services may pay the carer for the user's care and support.